edmund-huber/wad/README.md

 wad
 =

-`wad` (Where's All the Development?) is a version control system with the goal of simplicity and predictability.
+`wad` (Where's All the Development?) is a git-inspired version control system with integrated wiki, bug tracker, and code review.

 The name is homage to [id Software's WAD file format](https://en.wikipedia.org/wiki/Doom_WAD).

-Concepts:
-commits, tags, and head
-the changeset and ignoring files linear history restacking

-`wad list`

-`wad new list bla bla bla bla`

-`wad new commit bla bla bla bla`

-`wad jump <list or commit>`

-`wad restack <base`
+These are its goals:
+* wad is simple to use.
+* wad is simple to understand.
+* wad is everything you need to manage 90% of software projects.
+* wad is self-contained and has no dependencies other than Python 2.

+Get started
+=

+TODO, quick intro w/ init, commit, new topic, push, goto, new review, wiki, new issue, restack, push